 10:30-11:15AM: Adult class with Julie Kent at 3515 Wisconsin Ave, NW.

 12:00PM: Farewell from Julie Kent.

-$75: 75th Celebration Weekend Pass (without Ticket to BALANCHINE + ASHTON)
+$75: 75th Celebration Weekend Pass (without a ticket to BALANCHINE + ASHTON)

 Along with the opportunity to see former classmates, reminisce and share stories, and celebrate TWSB, all attendees will receive a commemorative pin and souvenir book.